dsg1457/totalRecall/README.md

 # totalRecall## Q + A
-1. How do we assign a value to a variable?
+1. How do we assign a value to a variable? const, var, let
-2. How do we change the value of a variable?
+2. How do we change the value of a variable? a= value
-3. How do we assign an existing variable to a new variable?
+3. How do we assign an existing variable to a new variable? let a =b
-4. Remind me, what are declare, assign, and define?
+4. Remind me, what are declare, assign, and define? declare is what you do to a variable before you assign and then define. which finalizes it

 ### Research